Phil Campbell (musician): Phil Campbell and the Bastard Sons

 Phil Campbell and the Bastard Sons released a cover of Hawkwind's "Silver Machine" on 21 April 2018 for Record Store Day.
 The track was previously available as a bonus track on some CD versions of The Age of Absurdity.

-The second album We're The Bastards was released in 2020 again featuring Neil Starr on vocals.
+The second, We're the Bastards, was released in 2020 again featuring Neil Starr on vocals.

-The third album was a live album called Live In The North featuring Joel Peters on vocals recorded in Sunderland in 2021 and released in March 2023.
+The third, a live album called Live in the North, featuring Joel Peters on vocals, was recorded in Sunderland in 2021 and released in March 2023.

-The fourth album Kings of the Asylum was released on the 1st of September 2023 and the release was supported by three video releases in the buildup to the album release featuring the tracks "Schizophrenia", "Hammer and Dance" and "Strike The Match" which was recorded at a special invite only event in Cardiff.
+The fourth, Kings of the Asylum, was released on 1 September 2023, supported by three videos in the buildup featuring the tracks "Schizophrenia", "Hammer and Dance" and "Strike the Match", recorded at a special invite-only event in Cardiff.

-Personal life
+Personal life and death

+Family

-Campbell resides in Pontypridd with his wife Gaynor and their three children.
+Campbell resided in Pontypridd with his wife, Gaynor, and their children.

+Death

+Campbell died suddenly of complications from surgery on 13 March 2026, at the age of 64.
+His death was announced one day later on a social media post made by the band.
+He was laid to rest in Wales on 13 May 2026.